 What is Total and Permanent Disablement?

-- Can’t do your own job or another job which your skills may be suited to; or
+- Not being able to work in one’s own job or another job where the personal skills may be suited

-- Suffer loss of limbs or sight; or
+- Suffering the loss of limbs or sight

-- Can’t perform at least two of the following activities without the physical assistance of someone else:
+- Not being able to perform at least two of the following activities without the physical assistance of someone else like: